Prokash21/Prokash21.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a graduate research assistant at the department of BMB, SUST, supervised by <a href="https://scholar.google.com/citations?user=UsY6uSEAAAAJ&hl=en">Dr. Tanvir Hossain</a>.
 Under his supervision, I have contributed to several projects and even worked remotely as a research assistant on a glycoRNA project at [AIBN, University of Queensland](https://aibn.uq.edu.au/).
-Besides that, I work on a collaborative project on cancer genomics with BMU, Dhaka, under the supervision of <a href="https://scholar.google.com/citations?user=lAGY-V8AAAAJ&hl=en&authuser=1">Dr. S. M.Rashed Ul Islam</a>.
+Besides that, I work on a collaborative project on cancer genomics with BMU, Dhaka, under the supervision of <a href="https://scholar.google.com/citations?user=lAGY-V8AAAAJ&hl=en&authuser=1">Dr. S M Rashed Ul Islam</a>.

 I have always approached biochemistry from a translational perspective, connecting biology with computational techniques to solve biological problems.
 For my research and learning, I take guidance on scRNA-seq, machine learning, and neuroscience, from <a href="https://preonath.github.io/about.html">Preonath Chondrow Dev</a>, work as a research officer in CHRF, Dhaka.
 In one of my current research projects, I am investigating some <a href="https://github.com/Prokash21/Deep-Neural-Profiling">latent features</a>, which are the molecular driver genes, controlling the regulation of a molecular pathway, using the VAE + IG framework, combining neural network modeling with RNA-seq and qRT-PCR validation.